The Geddes Burns

-'The Geddes Burns' is a copy of Robert Burns's 1787 Poems, Chiefly in the Scottish Dialect (Edinburgh Edition) with twenty-seven extra pages with twelve poems and songs in Burns's handwriting bound in, and a letter to Bishop John Geddes from the poet, written at Ellisland Farm.
+The Geddes Burns is a copy of Robert Burns's 1787 Poems, Chiefly in the Scottish Dialect (Edinburgh Edition) with twenty-seven extra pages with twelve poems and songs in Burns's handwriting bound in, and a letter to Catholic Bishop John Geddes from the poet, written at Ellisland Farm.

 Bishop John Geddes

 Fr.
-John Geddes (1735-1799) was the son of a farmer and was born at Mains of Corriedoun, Banffshire on August 29, 1735, Banffshire.
+John Geddes (1735-1799) was the son of a farmer and was born at Mains of Corriedoun, Banffshire on August 29, 1735.
 He is said to have been the elder brother of the biblical critic Dr Alexander Geddes, who died in 1802 and is buried at St Mary's, Paddington.
 He had another brother, David Geddes, who had a daughter named Margaret.

 After being ordained as a Roman Catholic priest, Fr.
 Geddes served as Rector of the Royal Scots College at Valladolid.

-He eventually rose to become co-adjucator to Bishop Hay and then the Vicar Apostolic of the Lowland District of the illegal and underground Catholic Church in Scotland, but was never the Bishop of Dunkeld as is often reported.
+Geddes eventually rose to become coadjutor to Bishop Hay and then the Vicar Apostolic of the Lowland District of the illegal and underground Catholic Church in Scotland, but was never the Bishop of Dunkeld as is often reported.
 In 1780 he was however ordained Bishop of the Moroccan Titular See of Marocco in partibus infidelium.

 A man of great learning and charisma, Bishop Geddes was described by Burns as "the first" (meaning "foremost") "cleric character I ever saw."
 Henry Goadby states that John Geddes died in London at his sister's home, however he actually died in Aberdeen and is buried there.